isomerpages/isomerpages-govtech/media/technews/_posts/2019-01-29-tech-terms-to-impress-your-relatives-with-this-lunar-new-year.md

 **Moments of Life (人生旅程助手 Rénshēng lǚchéng zhùshǒu)**

-During critical turning points in life—whether you’re setting up a family, a company, or caring for an ageing parent—transactions with the government are often inevitable.
-In situations such as these, the less friction between you and the government agency the better.
-Digitalisation allows more efficient and streamlined delivery of services to businesses and citizens.
-Yet, it is not just about moving processes online, but also about unifying multiple touchpoints into a single coherent service journey.

-This is being achieved through the Moments of Life (MOL) platform, spearheaded by the Government Technology Agency of Singapore (GovTech).
-The Moments of Life (Families) mobile app is an example.
-Whether you need to apply for the Baby Bonus or finding a preschool for your children, the app got it covered!
+Whether you’re setting up a family, a company, or caring for an ageing parent - we all hope for a smooth process and year ahead.
+To support citizens through these important phases of life, GovTech has launched family-centric apps such as the Moments of Life (Families) mobile app and the Parents Gateway mobile app for young parents.
+Whether you need to apply for the Baby Bonus or fill in a consent form for school activities, these apps have got you covered!

 ![SGTS](/images/technews/8-tech-terms-to-impress-your-relatives-with-this-lunar-new-year-part7.png)